florish/florish/_posts/2016-09-30-shortening-the-feedback-loop.md

 If you want short feedback loops, start together, stay in touch, move out extra work and give reviews priority.

 Is that all there is to it?
 Of course not!
 There's lots more: pair programming, automated test suites, rapid application development, just to name a few.
-But comprehensiveness is not the value of these four principles.
+But comprehensiveness is not the value of this set of four principles.

 The value is that they are simple to explain and easy to apply to every feature, every day.
 So for your next feature, simply start by talking things through with someone, and hopefully you'll be pleasantly surprised.